 Selecting Answers for any topic will provide several exam questions on that topic with written solutions.
 If you just want the questions then select the topic title.

-For example look at 100-More Difficult Rearranging Formulae, this document has 12 examination question and written solutions on the topic.
+For example look at 100-More Difficult Rearranging Formulae, this document has 12 examination questions and written solutions on the topic.
 There are also video links for students to study the topic further; the video links have been provided by Mohammed Ladak on MathedUp! site where you will also find the Takeaways hosted.
 The author of the written solutions remains a mystery (thank you so much whoever you are!).
-The questions are hosted on several other sites also including here on the King Edward Vi Sheldon Heath Academy site.

 Dynamic Maths has a very useful collection of Excel spreadsheets by topicwhich provide useful practice for KS3 and K4.